abhmul/InstallCUDA-Kerasv2/README.md

    * Click "Enter to accept the default desktop menu shortcuts
    * Click "Enter" to do the default symbolic link creation between /usr/local/cuda-8.0 and /usr/local/cuda

+## Step 4 (Optional):

+Now we can verify if everything properly installed with the example included in the repo.
+The example trains a pre-trained version of InceptionV3 to discern between images of cats and dogs